 There is a toddler zone for kids under 5, and a larger area for children 6 and over.
 With clean bathroom facilities and a shaded amphitheater, it’s obvious why this is a hot spot for families.
 Kids aged 6 -12 will also enjoy the Rainforest Tree Houses and the Adventure Trail nearby.
 You can visit this area for free, which is an added bonus in very pricey Singapore.
 Read more about our experience here.

 Want more ideas on what to do in Singapore with kids?
-Find out where the locals go to play over here and the best hotels to stay in here..
+Find cool things to do over here, or where the locals go to play over here and the best hotels to stay in here..